JesseAldridge/heroku_app_checker/README.md

 Then run `pip install -r requirements.txt`.

-Then run the `python server.py` in one process and `python loop.py` in another.
+Then run the server in one process and `python loop.py &` in another.

-I use GNU Screen on an ec2 box for this.
+Here is how I like to run the server:

+`#Install gunicorn if necessary`
+`sudo apt-get install gunicorn`

+`sudo gunicorn server:app -b 0.0.0.0:80 --log-file=- &`

 You'll need to install heroku toolbelt and setup ssh access to GitHub for this to work.